BND Hamburger Icon

 EQ may outrank IQ.

 “It’s not that IQ and technical skills aren’t important, but they are threshold competencies: You need a certain amount of them to do any job, and once you are over the threshold, getting more IQ and technical skills doesn’t significantly improve performance,” Benjamin said.
-“It’s often said, ‘IQ and technical skills get you the job, and EQ gets you the promotion,’ or the corollary: ‘IQ and technical skills will get you hired, and EQ will get you fired.'”
+“It’s often said, ‘IQ and technical skills get you the job, and EQ gets you the promotion.’
+Or the corollary, ‘IQ and technical skills will get you hired, and EQ will get you fired.’”

-“Overall, social skills – such as persuasion, emotional intelligence, and teaching others – will be in higher demand across industries than narrow technical skills, such as programming or equipment operation and control,” according to the WEF.
+“Overall, social skills — such as persuasion, EQ and teaching others — will be in higher demand across industries than narrow technical skills, such as programming or equipment operation and control,” according to the WEF.
 “In essence, technical skills will need to be supplemented with strong social and collaboration skills.”

 Jobs are evolving.